-- Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential exclusions. - Applying the civil standard of proof when establishing the facts in relation to an exclusion. - Complying with their statutory duties in relation to pupils with SEND when administering the exclusion process, as outlined in the Special Educational Needs and Disabilities (SEND) Policy. - Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has suffered bereavement, bullying or has a mental health issue. - Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of exclusions as a sanction, e.g. if a child has received multiple suspensions or is approaching the legal limit for suspensions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual children, particularly those with SEND, eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents/carers in supporting the behaviour of children with additional needs. - Determining whether a child will be excluded on disciplinary grounds. - Withdrawing any exclusions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to exclude a child. - Ensuring they have considered their legal duty of care when sending a child home following an exclusion. - Making the decision to exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Notifying a child's parents/carers without delay where the decision is taken to suspend the child, including the days on which the parents/carers must ensure the child is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents/carers is clear and easily understood. - Notifying the governing body and LA of their decision to exclude a child where appropriate, as well as the child's home authority if required. - Notifying the governing body once per term of any exclusions (suspensions and permanent exclusions) not already notified. - Organising suitable work for excluded pupils where alternative provision cannot be arranged.
+- Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential suspensions and exclusions. - Applying the civil standard of proof when establishing the facts in relation to an exclusion. - Complying with their statutory duties in relation to pupils with SEND when administering the exclusion process, as outlined in the Special Educational Needs and Disabilities (SEND) Policy. - Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has suffered bereavement, bullying or has a mental health issue. - Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of exclusions as a sanction, e.g. if a child has received multiple suspensions or is approaching the legal limit for suspensions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual children, particularly those with SEND, eligible for FSM, CLA and those from certain ethnic groups. - Engaging effectively with parents/carers in supporting the behaviour of children with additional needs. - Determining whether a child will be excluded on disciplinary grounds. - Adhering to their responsibilities when cancelling an exclusion before the Governing Body has met to consider whether the pupil should be reinstated.
+Withdrawing any suspensions or exclusions that have not been reviewed by the Governing Body, where appropriate. - Ensuring any decision to exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to exclude a child. - Ensuring they have considered their legal duty of care when sending a child home following a suspension or exclusion. - Making the decision to suspend or exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Notifying a child's parents/carers without delay where the decision is taken to suspend or exclude the child, including the days on which the parents/carers must ensure the child is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents/carers is clear and easily understood.

+- Notifying the Governing Body and LA of their decision to exclude a child where appropriate, as well as the child's home authority if required. - Notifying the Governing Body once per term of any exclusions in the Headteacher's report to governors. - Organising suitable work for excluded pupils where alternative provision cannot be arranged.

-Grounds for exclusion
+Grounds for suspension or exclusion

-The school will only exclude a child where it is absolutely necessary, and where all other possible disciplinary sanctions, as detailed in the school's Behaviour and Relationships Policy, have failed to be successful.
-The following examples of behaviour may underline the school's decision to exclude a child:
+The school will only suspend or exclude a child where it is absolutely necessary, and where all other possible disciplinary sanctions, as detailed in the school's Behaviour and Relationships Policy, have failed to be successful.
+The following examples of behaviour may underline the school's decision to suspend or exclude a child: